wellcomecollection/docs/rfcs/065-library-data-link-explorer/README.md

 - An API endpoint, powered by AWS Lambda to:
     - query Elasticsearch for works, returning matched works of the given work id
     - generate a DOT notation graph for this given work id using matcher logic within the endpoint
-    - transform this DOT notation into JSON ready for front end consumption
+    - transform this DOT notation into JSON ready for frontend consumption
-- Accessed securely using AWS Secrets Manager for credentials for Elasticsearch
+- accessed securely using AWS Secrets Manager for credentials for Elasticsearch

 ### Helpers

-- Use the build of the content-api as an example API endpoint
+- Consider the build of the content-api as an example API endpoint
+- Modify existing matcher logic to correctly integrate it with this application
 - JSON conversion is not strictly necessary, but useful for better graph libraries
 - [existing matcher logic](https://github.com/wellcomecollection/catalogue-pipeline/blob/main/pipeline/matcher_merger/matcher/scripts/getMatcherGraph.ts)